ylei003/st2195_assignment_1/README.md

 # st2195_assignment_1
-## this is an assignment on basic programming.
+## this is a project on R & Python programming.